braze-inc/braze-docs/_docs/_help/best_practices/race_conditions.md

 In the Braze platform, one of the most common race conditions occur with messages that target newly created users.
 Here, the expected order of events is: (1) a user gets created; (2) the same user is immediately targeted for a message.
 However, in some cases the second event will trigger first.
 This means that a message is attempting to be sent to a user that has not been created yet, and as a result, the user never receives it.

-If you're using API endpoints to create users and trigger canvases/campaigns, this can also result in this race condition.
+If you're using seperate API endpoints to create users and trigger canvases/campaigns, this can also result in this race condition.
 When user information is sent to Braze via the `users/track` endpoint, it may occassionally take a few seconds to process.
 As a result, when requests are made to the `users/track` and [messaging endpoints][4] at the same time, there is no guarantee that the user information will be updated before a message is sent.
+If these requests are made in the same API call, there should be no issue.

+{% alert note %}
+If user attributes are sent via SDK, then Braze will automatically process those first before attempting to send any message.
+{% endalert %}

 One way to avoid this race condition is by adding a delay—around a minute or so—between the creation of a user, and the targeting of that user by your canvas or campaign.